repoze/repoze.what/docs/source/Manual/InnerWorkings.rst

     :param challenge_decider: The repoze.who challenge decider.
     :param log_level: The log level for repoze.who and repoze.what.

+    By default, it configures :mod:`repoze.who` to use its :class:`repoze.who.plugins.form.RedirectingFormPlugin` as the first
+    identifier and challenger -- using ``/login`` as the relative URL that will display the login form, ``/login_handler`` as the relative URL where the form will be sent and ``/logout_handler`` as the relative URL where the user will be logged out.
+The so-called rememberer of such identifier will be an instance of :class:`repoze.who.plugins.cookie.AuthTktCookiePlugin`.
+    You can override all this by using the parameters ``form_plugin``, ``form_identifies`` and ``identifiers``.

-    You can customize all the options for :mod:`repoze.who` from this function.
+    In fact, you can customize all the options for :mod:`repoze.who` from this function.
 Keep in mind that :mod:`repoze.who` must be configured `through` :mod:`repoze.what` for authorization to work.

     For example::